jim-collier/bash-5-ultimate-guide/CODE_STYLE.md

 ~~~

 **Pros**:
-- No risk of ruining the return value, with spurious output to `stdout` (as with the once-very common Method 3).
+- No risk of ruining the return value with spurious output to `stdout` (as with the once-very common Method 3).
 - Can even output to `stdout` on purpose, e.g. for long-running status messages.
 - Debugging is easier.
 - Can return multiple values to multiple variables at once this way.
+- Faster in loops (compared to Method 3), since no subproces are spawned.

 **Cons**:
 - It's obviously a dangerous habit for a "normal" programming language, for a function to deliberately overwrite the input with output - but none of this is "normal".
 Remember the balance we're trying to strike, noted above.
 - More verbose for caller.
 - Necessarily cannot protect caller's scope from the function's side-effects, by invoking in a subshell.
-(Which is usually not a deal-breaker for Bash scripts - there are already so many tradeoffs.)
+(But which is slower.)

 **Use when**:
 - The output is obviously the same "thing" as the input, and callers would probably just wind up overwriting their own input variable themselves with the function output anyway, with little or no validation.
 (E.g. low-stakes string cleanup.)
 This arguably covers most typical Bash function use-cases.
+- You need to go as fast as possible, e.g. in a nested loop (and you can't reasonably inline the code inside the loop).

 ### Method 2: By *nameref* variable for output, but with separate read-only input 🤓